Reflexology for Orthopedic Conditions

 Consult your healthcare professional before undertaking a regime of reflexology or other alternative health treatments—some health practitioners feel that reflexology should not be used in cases of pregnancy and diabetes, for instance.

-Another thought is that since relaxation increases the body's efficient use of medications (requiring smaller amounts), then a reflexology treatment that reduces stress and tension will be likely to produce similar results.
+Another thought is that since relaxation increases the body's efficient use of medications (requiring smaller amounts), then a reflexology treatment that reduces stress and tension may produce similar results.
+Ask your healthcare professional for his or her opinion.

 - Acupressure's Potent Points by Michael Reed Gach; 1990.